Your Marketing Content is an Investment

-Many companies use contract writers or internal resources to develop blog content.
-But publishing a few hundred words on a webpage without a plan rarely results in an appearance in search engine results.
+On the content creation side, many companies use contract writers or internal resources to develop blog content.
+However, publishing a few hundred words on a webpage without a plan rarely results in an appearance in search engine results.

-Ahrefs studied more than a billion pages and found that over 90% of pages get zero organic search traffic.
+Ahrefs studied over a billion pages and found that over 90% of pages get zero organic search traffic.

 We constantly see company websites that get no organic search traffic other than branded searches for the company name and the names of products and services.